paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-088-research.md

 **(k) Reports** The advisory council may prepare such reports as the advisory council determines to be appropriate.

-**(l) Application of Advisory Committee Act** Section 14(a) of the Federal Advisory Committee Act (5 U.S.C.
-App.) relating to the termination of an advisory committee shall not apply to the advisory council established under this section.
+**(l) Application of chapter 10 of title 5** [Section 1013(a) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013/a&num=0&edition=prelim) relating to the termination of an advisory committee shall not apply to the advisory council established under this section.

 ### Statutory Notes

-#### References in Text
-Section 14(a) of the Federal Advisory Committee Act, referred to in subsec. (l), is section 14(a) of Pub.
-L. 92–463, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
+2022—Subsec. (l).
+Pub.
+L. 117–286 substituted “chapter 10 of title 5” for “Advisory Committee Act” in heading and “[Section 1013(a) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013/a&num=0&edition=prelim)” for “Section 14(a) of the Federal Advisory Committee Act (5 U.S.C.
+App.)” in text.

 2018—Subsec. (a)(1).
 Pub.
 L. 115–334, § 7206(a)(1)(A), designated first sentence as par.
 (1) and inserted heading.

 Subsec. (a)(2).
 Pub.
 L. 115–334, § 7206(a)(1)(B), (C), designated second sentence as par.
 (2), inserted heading, and substituted “13” for “nine”.